EirafWali/GEOL558-unsupervised-corals/README.md

 # GEOL558-unsupervised-corals
-This repo will have the unsupervised dataset and data wrangling for the corals study
+This repository contains the dataset for the corals analysis study and the notebooks for EDA, first pass, and final pass.
+Three unsupervised clustering methods were used (k-mean , DBSCAN, GMM)